-Albert came to Anoka, Minnesota, in 1853, and invested in real estate and the water power for milling operations in St. Francis.
-Anoka had just been opened for settlement two years before and the area was ripe for developing into a major community in the soon-to-be state of Minnesota.
+Albert had came to Anoka, Minnesota, in 1853, and invested in real estate and the water power for milling operations in St. Francis.
+Anoka had been opened for settlement two years before and the area was ripe for developing into a major community in the soon-to-be state of Minnesota.
 Albert wrote such glowing reports of the infant town at the junction of the Rum and Mississippi rivers that his father and brothers moved to Anoka to explore the new prospects it offered.
 In 1859, Albert's step mother and step sister arrived in Anoka.
 The older Woodbury bought a prominent house on the west bank of the Rum River for his family in 1860.
-The house was home to several generations of the Woodbury family and stands yet today, though Albert did not live there, always keeping his own house.